AIFM is a partner of the integrated project Interreg MED INHERIT, a project involving 15 partners from 10 Mediterranean countries.

 4. Region of Murcia (Spain)

 6. Department of Herault (France)

-The AIFM has developed a "Methodology and tools for collecting data on the best protection measures of the Mediterranean natural heritage against the effects of mass tourism", distributed to its partners at the end of August 2018.
-This methodology contains a questionnaire for key players in the relevant field, as well as a bibliographic search tool for partners.
+AIFM has developed a "Methodology and tools for collecting data on the best protection measures of the Mediterranean natural heritage against the effects of mass tourism", which was disseminated to its partners at the end of August 2018.
+This methodology contained a questionnaire aimed at key actors in the relevant field, as well as a bibliographical research tool for partners.

 After collecting and analysing the data collected, a comparative analysis report entitled "Policy analysis report on the protection of Mediterranean natural heritage against the effects of mass tourism" was finalised in February 2019 by AIFM.
 This final report was then validated by all partners during the 3rd project meeting in March 2019.
 It is currently being translated and published in French.